Blind quantum computation over a collective-noise channel

-Next we derive the success probability of the coherent-light-assisted protocol by using the classical biased random walk on a line with an absorbing boundary at the right of the starting point.
-We regard the successful and failure DFSE as ``{\gre moving right}" and ``{\gre moving left}" in the classical random walk on a line as shown in Fig.~\ref{walk}.
+Here we derive the success probability of the coherent-light-assisted DFS-BQC protocol by using a classical biased random walk on a line with an absorbing boundary at the right of the starting point.
+We regard the successful and failure DFSE as ``moving right" and ``moving left," respectively, in the classical random walk on a line, as shown in Fig.~\ref{walk}.